mcclowes/mcclowes.com/blog/2024-05-07-it-just-works.md

 tags: [apple, tech]
 ---

-As a lifelong Apple user - yep my parents were designers and I've never owned a PC - I've always slightly tongue-in-cheekily said that Apple products just work.
+As a lifelong Apple user - yep my parents were designers and I've never owned a PC - I've always slightly tongue-in-cheekily said that Apple products _just work_.
 And, of course, they do work pretty well.

 <!--truncate-->